Mimetis/Dotmim.Sync/docs/readme.md

 You will find the sample used for this demonstration, here : [HelloSync sample](https://github.com/Mimetis/Dotmim.Sync/tree/master/Samples/HelloSync)

-You can see this sample as well, live, hosted on [dotnetfiddle](https://dotnetfiddle.net) : https://dotnetfiddle.net/CZgNDm
+You can see this sample as well, live, hosted on [dotnetfiddle](https://dotnetfiddle.net) : [Hello Sync On dotnetfiddle](https://dotnetfiddle.net/CZgNDm)

 ## Nuget packages

 All packages are available through **nuget.org**:

-* **Dotmim.Sync.Core** : [https://www.nuget.org/packages/Dotmim.Sync.Core/]() : This package is used by all providers.
+* **Dotmim.Sync.Core** : [https://www.nuget.org/packages/Dotmim.Sync.Core/](https://www.nuget.org/packages/Dotmim.Sync.Core/) : This package is used by all providers.
 No need to reference it (it will be added by the providers)
-* **Dotmim.Sync.SqlServer** : [https://www.nuget.org/packages/Dotmim.Sync.SqlServer/]() : This package is the Sql Server package.
+* **Dotmim.Sync.SqlServer** : [https://www.nuget.org/packages/Dotmim.Sync.SqlServer/](https://www.nuget.org/packages/Dotmim.Sync.SqlServer/) : This package is the Sql Server package.
 Use it if you want to synchronize Sql Server databases.
-* **Dotmim.Sync.SqlSyncChangeTrackingProvider** : [https://www.nuget.org/packages/Dotmim.Sync.SqlServer.ChangeTracking/]() : This package is based on the Sql Server package, but will use the **Change Tracking** feature from SQL server, instead of classic tracking tables/ triggers/ stored procedures.
+* **Dotmim.Sync.SqlSyncChangeTrackingProvider** : [https://www.nuget.org/packages/Dotmim.Sync.SqlServer.ChangeTracking/](https://www.nuget.org/packages/Dotmim.Sync.SqlServer.ChangeTracking/) : This package is based on the Sql Server package, but will use the **Change Tracking** feature from SQL server, instead of classic tracking tables/ triggers/ stored procedures.
-* **Dotmim.Sync.Sqlite** : [https://www.nuget.org/packages/Dotmim.Sync.Sqlite/]() : This package is the SQLite package.
+* **Dotmim.Sync.Sqlite** : [https://www.nuget.org/packages/Dotmim.Sync.Sqlite/](https://www.nuget.org/packages/Dotmim.Sync.Sqlite/) : This package is the SQLite package.
 Be careful, SQLite is allowed only as a client provider (no SQLite Sync Server provider right now )
-* **Dotmim.Sync.MySql** : [https://www.nuget.org/packages/Dotmim.Sync.MySql/]() : This package is the MySql package.
+* **Dotmim.Sync.MySql** : [https://www.nuget.org/packages/Dotmim.Sync.MySql/](https://www.nuget.org/packages/Dotmim.Sync.MySql/) : This package is the MySql package.
 Use it if you want to synchronize MySql databases.
-* **Dotmim.Sync.Web.Server** : [https://www.nuget.org/packages/Dotmim.Sync.Web.Server/]() : This package allow you to make a sync process over **HTTP** using a web server beetween your server and your clients.
+* **Dotmim.Sync.Web.Server** : [https://www.nuget.org/packages/Dotmim.Sync.Web.Server/](https://www.nuget.org/packages/Dotmim.Sync.Web.Server/) : This package allow you to make a sync process over **HTTP** using a web server beetween your server and your clients.
 Use this package with the corresponding Server provider (SQL, MySQL, SQLite) on your server side.
 Since we are **.Net Standard 2.0** you can use it from an **ASP.NET Core** application or a classic **ASP.NET** application (Framework 4.7 +)
-* **Dotmim.Sync.Web.Client** : [https://www.nuget.org/packages/Dotmim.Sync.Web.Client/]() : This package has to be referenced on your client application, if you want to make a synchronization over **HTTP**.
+* **Dotmim.Sync.Web.Client** : [https://www.nuget.org/packages/Dotmim.Sync.Web.Client/](ttps://www.nuget.org/packages/Dotmim.Sync.Web.Client/) : This package has to be referenced on your client application, if you want to make a synchronization over **HTTP**.

 ## Need Help